We write books in colloquial Arabic

 We publish books and stories for children and students in colloquial Arabic, the Arabic that children hear and speak.

 We are a married couple raising a six-year-old and an almost two years old daughters who speaks English and Arabic.
-We wanted to read books to her not in formal Arabic, but in the colloquial dialect that she hears and speaks everyday.
+We wanted to read books to them not in formal Arabic, but in the colloquial dialect that they hear and speak everyday.
 We couldn't find such books, so we decided to write our own.

-'The Girl Who Lost Her Imagination' is the first in a series of books that we hope will help our daughter to develop a love of her rich language and culture.
-When she grows up and is old enough to progress to formal Arabic, fussha, no one will be more proud than us.
+'The Girl Who Lost Her Imagination' is the first in a series of books that we hope will help our daughters to develop a love of their rich language and culture.
+When they grow up and are old enough to progress to formal Arabic, fussha, no one will be more proud than us.

 Our books are intended for children, but also for high school or college students and for other adults who want to learn colloquial Arabic.

 Reem Makhoul is a Palestinian journalist.
 She was born in a small village in the Galilee, near the border with Lebanon.
 She has always been interested in languages, and even as a young girl wondered why children’s books and cartoons were all in fussha, which seemed to be too formal for the children, animals and other characters in such simple stories.
 She has lived and worked in Jerusalem, London and New York City.

 Stephen Farrell is a journalist of Irish descent who was born and raised in London.
 He went to college in Scotland and has worked as a foreign correspondent in many countries around the world, particularly in the Middle East.